 - Daniela Weiss-Schletterer, artistic director of Haus VIER UND EINZIG

 In addition, there are ongoing talks with actors from various fields.

-The members of the working group will be announced in the first quarter of 2021.
+The members of the working group are:

 An advisory board will be set up in the first quarter of 2021 to provide topic-specific support in the preparation of the Innsbruck Cultural Strategy 2030.
 It consists of approx. 25 personalities from the fields of art and culture, but also from other relevant areas such as science, education, youth, social affairs, integration, tourism, creative industries or urban planning.